 Regardless of the type and model of the hearing aid you have, cleaning it should be a priority.
 There are various products available to choose from to keep your hearing aid free from debris, dust, earwax and moisture.
 Essentials include cleaning wipes to gently remove dirt, antibacterial cleaning pens for delicate parts, flexible cleaning wires for removing debris from thin tubes and hearing aid brushes.
-In addition, you should consider an air puffer and dehumidifier to take away or absorb any moisture accumulated during the day or a certain activity as it may be detrimental to your device’s electronics.
+In addition, you could consider a dehumidifier to take away or absorb any moisture accumulated during the day as it may be detrimental to your device's electronics.
 You can get all of these together in a Hearing Aid Cleaning Kit.

 You should also replace your Wax Guards/Filters regularly.
 They can clog up and affect the quality of sound you receive in your ear faster than you think.